-Moose have a slightly seasonal diet, with winter being full of hard woody plants filled with fibre and summer being slightly more enjoyable with fresh grasses and shrubs to feast on.
-This means their winter poo is really hard pellets, and summer poo is a lot more, well free flowing.
-From this then you can tell when in the year a moose was in the area.
+Moose have a slightly seasonal diet, with winter being full of hard woody plants filled with fibre, and summer being slightly more enjoyable with fresh grasses and shrubs to feast on.
+This means their winter poo is really hard pellets, and summer poo is a lot more loose.
+From this you can tell when in the year a moose was in the area.

 You can also learn a lot about the health of an animal from its poo, and this can sometimes be far better than examining the animal itself, as it means you don’t have to catch it and it’s not invasive (which can be good both for your safety and in terms of ethics).

 Now the really cool part